 Federal Pell Grant: Need must be established by filing the FAFSA.
-Awarded only to undergraduate students who have not earned bachelor's degrees or professional degrees (such as pharmacy or dentistry).
+Awarded only to undergraduate students who have not earned a bachelor's degree or professional degree (such as pharmacy or dentistry).
 Pell Grants provide a foundation of financial aid to which other aid may be added.